-Our mental health advocacy team regularly goes to ACT Hospitals, the ACT Civil and Administrative Tribunal and the Alexander Machonochie Centre to monitor the services being provided in these facilities, and we can meet with you while we are there, or at your request, to discuss any concerns that you may have.
+Our mental health advocacy team regularly goes to ACT hospitals, the ACT Civil and Administrative Tribunal and the Alexander Maconochie Centre to monitor the services being provided in these facilities, and we can meet with you while we are there, or at your request, to discuss any concerns that you may have.

 Children and young people on involuntary mental health orders who have been admitted to hospital will receive a visit from us to help them to understand their rights and to explain the process they are involved in.

 We can also attend mental health hearings organised by the ACT Civil and Administrative Tribunal to ensure that children and young people have their views and wishes heard, and that decisions are made in accordance with the relevant legislation.

 Another important role that we have is to review and monitor domestic violence orders (DVO) and personal protections orders (PPO) and applications for orders referred from the Magistrates Court for children and young people, and any other person who the court considers to have a legal disability and therefore, as a respondent, may be vulnerable before the Courts.